Ninety-five Theses: Legacy

 The indulgence controversy set off by the Theses was the beginning of the Reformation, a schism in the Roman Catholic Church which initiated profound and lasting social and political change in Europe.
 Luther later stated that the issue of indulgences was insignificant relative to controversies which he would enter into later, such as his debate with Erasmus over the bondage of the will, nor did he see the controversy as important to his intellectual breakthrough regarding the gospel.
-Luther later wrote that at the time he wrote the Theses he remained a "papist", and he did not seem to think the Theses represented a break with established Roman Catholic doctrine.
+Luther later wrote that at the time that he wrote the Theses, he remained a "papist", and he did not seem to think the Theses represented a break with established Roman Catholic doctrine.
 But it was out of the indulgences controversy that the movement which would be called the Reformation began, and the controversy propelled Luther to the leadership position he would hold in that movement.
 The Theses also made evident that Luther believed the church was not preaching properly and that this put the laity in serious danger.
 Further, the Theses contradicted the decree of Pope Clement VI, in 1343, that indulgences are the treasury of the church.
 This disregard for papal authority presaged later conflicts.

 31 October 1517, the day Luther sent the Theses to Albert, was commemorated as the beginning of the Reformation as early as 1527, when Luther and his friends raised a glass of beer to commemorate the "trampling out of indulgences".
 The posting of the Theses was established in the historiography of the Reformation as the beginning of the movement by Philip Melanchthon in his 1548 Historia de vita et actis Lutheri.
 During the 1617 Reformation Jubilee, the centenary of 31 October was celebrated by a procession to the Wittenberg Church where Luther was believed to have posted the Theses.
 An engraving was made showing Luther writing the Theses on the door of the church with a gigantic quill.
 The quill penetrates the head of a lion symbolizing Pope Leo X. In 1668, 31 October was made Reformation Day, an annual holiday in Electoral Saxony, which spread to other Lutheran lands.
 31 October 2017, the 500th Anniversary of Reformation Day, was celebrated with a national public holiday throughout Germany.